lughnoone/Notes/Thinkpad_x270_BIOS_update_freebsd.md

 umount /dev/da0
 ```

-Then use `dd` to write the extracted image to usb stick:
+Then use `dd` to write the extracted image to the usb stick:

 ```
 dd if=bios.img of=/dev/da0 bs=1M conv=sync
 ```

-Reboot, press enter the F12 to boot from USB device.
+Reboot, press _enter_ then _F12_ to boot from USB device.
 => upgrade

-_Note: this also work for linux, but device is likely something like `/dev/sdX`_
+_Note: this also works for linux, but device is likely something like `/dev/sdX`_